UC-Davis-molecular-computing/scadnano/CONTRIBUTING.md

 5. **create reducer for updating state in response to Action**:
     This is the code that takes as input the old state and the Action and produces the new state.
 The top-level reducer is a function called `app_state_reducer` in lib/src/reducers/app_state_reducer.dart.
 But generally this top-level reducer is not modified directly.
 Through a series of composition, all reducers are called indirectly when `app_state_reducer` is called.
 The main ones called by `app_state_reducer` are `design_reducer`, `design_global_reducer`, `ui_state_local_reducer`, and `ui_state_global_reducer`.
 See below, and the source code comments in app_state_reducer.dart, for an explanation of the different between a "local" and "global" reducer.

-    The most straightforward way to add a new reducer to this composition is to find a "sibling" reducer, i.e., a reducer modifying a field that is another field in the same class where you just added a field.
+    The most straightforward way to add a new reducer to this composition is to find a "sibling" reducer to imitate, i.e., a reducer modifying a field that is another field in the same class where you just added a field.
 In this example, we are adding a reducer for `app.state.ui_state.storables.modification_font_size`, so for guidance we can look and see what is the reducer for any other field in `app.state.ui_state.storables`.
 Most of them are listed under the function `app_ui_state_storable_reducer` in the file lib/src/reducers/app_ui_state_storable_reducer.dart.

     Not all reducers follow the same pattern as this.
 Some only need to access the data they are modifying, which we call "local" reducers.
 Sometimes not even that: when changing `app.state.ui_state.storables.modification_font_size` to a new value, it doesn't matter what the old value is, so even though it is a parameter in the reducer:
     ```dart